WMRGL/nginx-server-blocks/README.md

 }
 ```

+Once this file is written, symlink it into the active config directory for Nginx defined in `nginx.conf`.
 With gunicorn and nginx running, the webapp should now be accessible at the IP and port specified.